ministryofjustice/fb-specification/documentation/overview/flow/flow.md

 ## Entry points

-Any page that has steps and is not contained in another page’s steps is considered an entry point to the service entry point.
+Any page that has steps and is not contained in another page’s steps is considered an entry point to the service.

-Typically there should be one service entry point and it should use the `pageStart` page type.
+Typically there should be one service entry point and it should be a [`Start page`](/page/pageStart).

 ## Determining the flow (in principle)